|Filed pursuant to Rule 424(b)(5)|

 Forward-looking statements speak only as of the date they are made.
 You should not put undue reliance on any forward-looking statements.
 We assume no obligation to update forward-looking statements to reflect actual results, changes in assumptions or changes in other factors affecting forward-looking information, except to the extent required by applicable securities laws.
 If we do update one or more forward-looking statements, no inference should be drawn that we will make additional updates with respect to those or other forward-looking statements.

-Our first product based on our ProNeura technology was Probuphine, which was approved in the United States, Canada and the European Union, or EU, for the maintenance treatment of opioid use disorder in clinically stable patients taking 8 mg or less a day of oral buprenorphine.
-While Probuphine continues to be commercialized in Canada and in the EU (as Sixmo™) by other companies that have either licensed or acquired the rights from Titan, we discontinued commercialization of the product in the U.S. and wind down our commercialization activities, and to pursue a plan that will enable us to focus on our ProNeura-based product development programs and transition back to a product development company.
+Our first product based on our ProNeura technology was Probuphine® (buprenorphine implant), which was approved in the United States, Canada and the European Union, or EU, for the maintenance treatment of opioid use disorder in clinically stable patients taking 8 mg or less a day of oral buprenorphine.
+While Probuphine continues to be commercialized in Canada and in the EU (as Sixmo™) by other companies that have either licensed or acquired the rights from Titan, we discontinued commercialization of the product in the U.S. during the fourth quarter of 2020.
+Discontinuation of our commercial operations has allowed us to focus our limited resources on important product development programs and transition back to a product development company.

-On October 27, 2020, we entered into an Asset Purchase Agreement with JT Pharmaceuticals, Inc., or JT Pharma, for the acquisition and development of JT Pharma’s kappa opioid agonist peptide, or JT- 09, for use in combination with our ProNeura technology.
-James McNab, a member of our board of directors, is a principal of JT Pharma.
-Several years ago, we began limited laboratory work in in collaboration with JT Pharma to assess the feasibility of delivering JT- 09 through peptide-infused ProNeura rods in animal models.
-Our initial work focused on JT-09’s ability to activate peripheral kappa opioid receptors, with the JT ProNeura rods potentially providing a non-addictive treatment for certain types of pain.
-Recently, our collaboration with JT has pivoted to explore the feasibility of also using JT ProNeura rods in the treatment of chronic pruritus, a debilitating condition defined as itching of the skin lasting longer than six weeks.
-According to a 2015 review by Mollanazar, N., et al., an estimated 23 – 44 million Americans suffered from chronic pruritus in the setting of both cutaneous and systemic conditions.
-Current treatments include anti-histamines, corticosteroids, and over-the- counter lotions, all of which are relatively ineffective and may have undesirable side-effect profiles.
-The antipruritic effect of kappa opioid agonists is thought to be related to their binding to kappa opioid receptors on keratinocytes, immune cells and peripheral itch neurons.
-We believe, based on our early animal data, that subcutaneous implantation of the JT ProNeura rods could potentially deliver therapeutic concentrations of JT- 09 for up to six months or longer following a single in-office procedure.
-We are conducting the initial non-clinical studies designed to establish proof of concept in an animal model.
-If successful, we will need to conduct Investigational New Drug, or IND, enabling safety and pharmacology studies.
+Several years ago, we began limited non-clinical laboratory experiments in collaboration with JT Pharmaceuticals, Inc., or JT Pharma, to assess the feasibility of delivering JT Pharma’s kappa opioid agonist peptide, or TP-2021, utilizing our ProNeura system.
+We successfully manufactured a prototype implant containing TP-2021 (TP-2021- ProNeura) to be used in appropriate small animal models.
+While our initial work focused on TP-2021’s ability to activate peripheral kappa opioid receptors, potentially providing a non-addictive treatment for certain types of pain, in January 2021, our research pivoted to explore the feasibility of using TP-2021 in the treatment of chronic pruritus, a severe and debilitating condition defined as itching of the skin lasting longer than six weeks.
+According to a 2015 review by Mollanazar, N., et al., an estimated 23 – 44 million Americans suffer from chronic pruritus in the setting of both cutaneous and systemic conditions.
+Current treatments include antihistamines, corticosteroids, and over-the-counter lotions, all of which are relatively ineffective and/or have undesirable side-effect profiles.
+The antipruritic effect of kappa opioid agonists is thought to be related to their binding to kappa opioid receptors on keratinocytes, immune cells, and peripheral itch neurons.

 Nalmefene Development Program

 In September 2019, the National Institute for Drug Addiction, or NIDA, awarded us an approximately $8.7 million grant over two years for our nalmefene implant development program for the prevention of opioid relapse following detoxification of patients suffering opioid use disorder, or OUD.
-An injectable formulation of nalmefene was approved by the FDA in 1995 for the management and reversal of opioid overdose, including respiratory depression, but this is no longer marketed in the U.S. Oral nalmefene was approved by the European Medicines Agency in 2013 for treating alcohol dependence.
+An injectable formulation of nalmefene was approved by the FDA in 1995 for the management and reversal of opioid overdose, including respiratory depression, but this is no longer marketed in the U.S. Oral nalmefene was approved by the EMA in 2013 for treating alcohol dependence.
 A nasal formulation of nalmefene is currently in clinical development by another company for the treatment of opioid overdose.

-The NIDA grant provides funds for the completion of implant formulation development, cGMP manufacturing and non-clinical studies required for filing an IND.
-During the first quarter of 2020 we met with the FDA to review our non-clinical development plans and obtain guidance regarding filing an IND.
-The FDA provided clear guidance on the type of development plan that we should follow, specifically that this product development should follow the 505(b)(i) regulatory pathway due to the lack of safety data on nalmefene for a long acting formulation, and the non-clinical studies that will be required to file an IND.
-Based on this input, we determined that collection of all the requisite non-clinical chronic toxicology data will require an additional six-month rodent chronic toxicity study and a three month increase in the duration of an ongoing six-month non-rodent chronic toxicity study, resulting in a delay of the IND to mid-2021.
-We have discussed the change in development plan with NIDA and they have accepted our plan to reallocate previously approved funds for conduct of such studies and extended the existing grant term through August 2022.
+The NIDA grant provides funds for the completion of implant formulation development, cGMP manufacturing and non-clinical studies required for filing an Investigational New Drug application, or IND.
+In early 2020, following a meeting with the FDA to review our non-clinical development plans and obtain guidance regarding filing an IND, the FDA provided clear guidance on the type of development plan that we should follow.
+Specifically, that this product development should follow the more expansive 505(b)(1) regulatory pathway rather than the shorter, more streamlined 505(b)(2) regulatory pathway we had been pursuing.
+Based on this input, we determined that collection of all the requisite non-clinical chronic toxicology data would require an additional six-month rodent chronic toxicity study and a three month increase in the duration of an ongoing six-month non-rodent chronic toxicity study, resulting in a delay of the IND filing.
+We discussed the change in development plan with NIDA and they accepted our plan to reallocate previously approved funds for conduct of such studies and extended the existing grant term through August 2022.
 In September 2021, the FDA advised that it was reconsidering the regulatory pathway for the nalmefene implant and could ultimately determine that the 505(b)(2) process is potentially appropriate.
 We expect to submit the IND for this program in Q1 2022.
 If accepted, we would be eligible for the third through fifth year grant funding from NIDA.
 However, this funding availability is dependent on a progress review at NIDA.
 Additional funding from external sources for progression of the clinical program will be separately sought but will be dependent on finding a suitable partner.

 We were incorporated under the laws of the State of Delaware in February 1992.
 Our principal executive offices are located at 400 Oyster Point Blvd., Suite 505, South San Francisco, CA 94080.
 Our telephone number is (650) 244-4990.We make our SEC filings available on the Investor Relations page of our website, http://titanpharm.com/.
 Information contained on our website is not part of this prospectus.